Brake Fluid Flush DIY

 First of all, it's important that whatever tubing you use is clear, as you will need to be able to see the color of the fluid as it exits the bleeder screw.
 The tubing also needs to be long enough to reach the top of the bottle when it is suspended above the bleeder screw.

-The 1/4" inner diameter tubing fits the smaller bleeder screws of the rear calipers reasonably well, but it's not as snug a fit as with the front caliper bleeders.
+The 1/4" inner diameter tubing fits the smaller bleeder screws reasonably well, but it's not as snug a fit as with the front caliper bleeders.
 I bought some 3/16" inner diameter tubing in anticipation of this but did not use it.
-Next time around I'll probably build up a second bottle and drill the cap to support the smaller tubing just so the fit to the rear bleeder screws is better.
+Next time around I'll probably build up a second bottle and drill the cap to support the smaller tubing just so the fit to the smaller bleeder screws is better.

 I used a pair of pliers to tightly wrap the copper wire around the neck of the bottle so there was no chance of it falling out.
-Brake fluid is nasty, corrosive stuff and I would hate to think of the environmental nightmare I'd create by having to sacrifice a roll of paper towels to sop up a spilled bottle of used brake fluid.
+Brake fluid is nasty, corrosive stuff.
+You don't want the bottle falling out of the wire retainer and spilling or splashing its contents everywhere.

 After all this discussion about the brake fluid flush, you'll be quite surprised at how simple in principle the flush procedure is: